 Be Prepared to Stay Safe and Healthy in WinterPosted on by

-You may prefer to remain indoors in the winter as much as possible, but staying inside is no guarantee of safety.
-Take these steps to keep your home safe and warm even if you lose power.
+Many people prefer to remain indoors in the winter, but staying inside is no guarantee of safety.
+Take these steps to keep your home safe and warm during the winter months.

 - Have a safe alternate heating source and alternate fuels available.